Leonard, George lead Clippers over NBA-best Celtics, 113-93 - WHIZ News

+The Clippers’ defense held the Celtics under 100 points for the first time this season.

+“We did a great job pretty much across the whole board,” George said.

-Leonard also had six assists in one of his best all-around games of a young season that has been interrupted at times while he eases his way back from ACL surgery that cost him all of last season.
+Leonard also had six assists in his best all-around game of a young season that has been interrupted at times while he eases his way back from ACL surgery that cost him all of last season.

+“Only my ninth game,” Leonard said.
+“You can’t rush it.
+Yeah, just got to keep moving.”

+George has been hurt, too, although unlike Leonard, he’s no longer under a minutes restriction.

 Having the Celtics and their 21-7 record in town drew one of the Clippers’ biggest crowds of the season and created a playoff-like atmosphere.
 Boston fans showed out in the same colored gear as Marcus Smart’s green-hued hair.